Ljy2016/nono-android/README.md

-# nono-android
+# 1. What's NONo-Android?
-The Android application source code of NONo,fully driven by event stream.
+The Android application source code of NONo---Next Generation of personal cloud Note platform.

 You can download the apk to preview.http://www.coolapk.com/apk/com.seki.noteasklite
   <br />